firasabdelaziz/XgboostProject/readme.md

-This project implements an XGBoost regression model for predicting target variable 'y'.
+This project implements an XGBoost classification model for predicting target variable 'y'.

 ## Project Structure
 ```